14 DAYS SAILING ITINERARY SOUTH FROM SPLIT

 SIGHTS/THINGS TO DO/ATTRACTIONS: Vis Museum, Archeological sites: ancient remains of Issa, the first urban centre in Croatia, Franciscan church and Conventual Franciscan monastery biking, hiking and other guided tours

-If the weather is nice - sunny and with moderate or no wind – head first for the little island of Biševo in front on Komiža and visit the famous Blue Cave.
-In order to be able to enjoy the spectacular colour scheme in Blue Cave, it is necessary to reach it between 9:30 – 11:30, what means an early start from Hvar.
+If the weather is nice - sunny and with moderate or no wind – head first for the little island of Biševo in front of Komiža and visit the famous Blue Cave.
+In order to be able to enjoy the spectacular color scheme in Blue Cave, it is necessary to reach it between 9:30 – 11:30, which means an early start from Hvar.
 Overnight by mooring in the harbor of KOMIŽA.
 Komiža is a small, picturesque Mediterranean town placed at the foot of a 600-meter high mountain Hum.
 Narrow streets, small stone houses squeezed together, fishermen vessels dominating the harbor, pebble beaches... is the shortest description of this charming place.
-The sights not to be missed in Komiža are Muster - St Nicholas monastery, Kaštel – the 16th century Venetian tower and home of Fishermen's Museum, Romanesque church, Baroque shrine.
+The sights not to be missed in Komiža are Muster - St Nicholas monastery, Kaštel – the 16th-century Venetian tower and home of Fishermen's Museum, Romanesque church, Baroque shrine.

 Vela Luka is the biggest and the newest town on the island of Korčula.
-Being placed in the deep sheltered bay on the western side of the island, it is a safe anchorage and nautical harbor.
+Being placed in the deep-sheltered bay on the western side of the island, it is a safe anchorage and nautical harbor.
 At the very entrance to the Vela Luka bay, there is the little island of Proizd famous for its beautiful pebble beaches.
-In the middle of the bay there is the other small island – Ošjak.
+In the middle of the bay, there is the other small island – Ošjak.
 Vela Luka is well known for health tourism; the health resort Kale is placed in the Kale bay where there is a special healing mud-liman.
 It is also home to many talented musicians and artists.
-SIGHT/THINGS TO DO/ATTRACTION: Big Cave or Vela Spila – one of the most important prehistoric finds in Europe, Cultural Center consisting of museum, gallery and library.
+SIGHT/THINGS TO DO/ATTRACTION: Big Cave or Vela Spila – one of the most important prehistoric finds in Europe, Cultural Center consisting of a museum, gallery, and library.

 5th DAY WEDNESDAY